curl/curl/docs/URL-SYNTAX.md

 ## Userinfo

-The userinfo field can be used to set user name and password for this authentication purposes in this transfer.
+The userinfo field can be used to set user name and password for authentication purposes in this transfer.
 The use of this field is discouraged since it often means passing around the password in plain text and is thus a security risk.